Northeast Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.2% in December 2024, down 1.9 percentage points from November.
-Compared to December last year (6.4%), the rate has decreased by 0.2 percentage points.
+The unemployment rate was 6.7% in April 2025, down 0.0 percentage points from March.
+Compared to April last year (5.9%), the rate has increased by 0.8 percentage points.

 Loading...